irysius/daisyfeuss/README.md

 ### Getting your environment started/running
 1. Run `$ gulp` to build the project
 2. Want to work on the project in the browser?
-Run `gulp serve` afterwards
+Run `$ gulp serve` afterwards
 3. Continue being awesome

 ### Getting dependency updates